 Madsen Center #217

 Prior to coming to the Augustana Education Department, Dr. Matt Johnson was a special education teacher in Omaha, Neb., Sioux Falls, S.D., and Chicago, Ill.
 In his 13 years of public school teaching, Matt has K-12 experience in teaching students with learning disabilities, cognitive impairments, physical disabilities, autism, emotional disturbance, and behavior disorders.
 Matt received his B.A. and M.A. from Augustana and also has coaching experience as an assistant and head coach at the high school level.
 Courses that Matt teaches at Augustana are: Foundations of Special Education, Secondary Programs in Special Education, and Teaching in Inclusive Classrooms.
 Matt recently compled his doctoral studies where his research focused on interventions for high school students with behavior disorders.
-Matt and his wife Melissa have two children ages 5 (Katie) and 3 (Ryan).
+Matt and his wife Melissa have two children Katie and Ryan.

 Dr. Lindsay Laurich